krane/krane/docs/installation.md

 The following properties can be set as environment variables when running Krane.

-> Note: KRANE_PRIVATE_KEY is the only require environment variable, all others allow various configurations when running Krane.
+> Note: KRANE_PRIVATE_KEY is the only required environment variable

 | Env                        | Description                                                                      | Required | Default        |
 | -------------------------- | -------------------------------------------------------------------------------- | -------- | -------------- |